HackerHansen/1v1.YEET-v1/README.md

 ### Current Status: Mostly Working (last checked September 12th, 2020)
  - God Mode is broken, I will fix it later
- - Hide Buidlings is broken, I will fix it later
+ - Hide Buildings is broken, I will fix it later

 Patch log:
  - God mode fixed, I will release it when I fix Hide Buildings